eraybasar/pesdk-docs/_guides/android/v3_1/concepts/styling.md

 ​All resource and style identifier can be overwritten.
 They have the prefix: `imgly_` e.g. `Imgly.` ​
 ### Download the Default Layout as Reference
-For an easy creation of a new interface design simply [download](https://github.com/imgly/imgly-sdk-android-demo/archive/master.zip) our [demo repository](https://github.com/imgly/imgly-sdk-android-demo) and extract the `res` subfolder from the `default_res_files` folder.
+For an easy creation of a new interface design simply download our {% include guides/android/demo-repository.md %} and extract the `res` subfolder from the `default_res_files` folder.

 ### Prepare your Project
 Copy and paste the downloaded files (only the files, not the folder) into the res folder of your own app module.